 The Indo Dutch community may not have their own country, but the ethnic cooking style is very much alive.
 When we talk about the Indo Dutch Food Culture, we talk about the food and customs most Indo people were raised with and still celebrate.
 This includes adopted food, recipes based on authentic regional cooking from the different islands and ethnic groups in Indonesia, as well as the Indo Dutch fusion dishes.

 This article was posted earlier on www.keasberry.com

-Jeff Keasberry is a published author of two Indo Dutch cookbooks in the Netherlands, which include extensive research on the history and development of the Indo Dutch food culture.
-Both books have been well received by the Dutch press, and Jeff has appeared on Dutch national television and radio.
+Jeff Keasberry is a published author of two Indo Dutch cookbooks in the Netherlands and the first Indo-Dutch cookbook in the English language, which include extensive research on the history and development of the Indo Dutch food culture.
+All three books have been well received by the International and Dutch press, and Jeff has appeared on Dutch national television and radio.